SAT EXAM PREP: REAL-TIME SAT QUESTION AND ANSWER

 2nd Question

 Choice B is the best answer because it most logically completes the text’s discussion of Yaszek’s introduction to her science fiction anthology.
 In this context “overtly” means openly or without concealment.
 The text draws a contrast between the lack of “deliberately signaled” political themes in women authored science fiction from the 1920s to the 1960s and what Yaszek notes about women-authored science fiction from the 1970s.
 This contrast implies that the work from the 1970s did clearly reflect feminist political themes.
-In other words, the text indicates that unlike women who wrote science fiction in the 1920s to the 1960s, the women who wrote science fiction in the 1970s expressed
+In other words, the text indicates that unlike women who wrote science fiction in the 1920s to the 1960s, the women who wrote science fiction in the 1970s expressed overtly feminist themes.

 Choice A is incorrect because the text doesn’t suggest that hedgehog tenrecs are “examples of,” or representative of, true hedgehogs.
 The text states despite some shared physical traits, the two groups of mammals aren’t closely related; therefore, hedgehog tenrecs can’t be examples of true hedgehogs.

 Choice C is incorrect because in this context, “indications of” would mean evidence of.
-By listing a set of traits that hedgehog tenrecs share with true hedgehogs, the text establishes a comparison between the two groups of mammals, and says that the traits shared within one group of mammals provide
+By listing a set of traits that hedgehog tenrecs share with true hedgehogs, the text establishes a comparison between the two groups of mammals, and says that the traits shared within one group of mammals provide evidence of another group of mammals wouldn’t be an effective way to establish the similarities between the two groups.

 Work on your vocabulary, reading, and understanding skills to answer correctly.